micdoodle8/Galacticraft/CONTRIBUTING.md

 Translation fixes
 -----------------
 If you spot an error or something missing in the translation of Galacticraft for your language, the best is to fix it yourself.
-That's very easy to do in 5 simple steps:
+That's easy to do in 5 simple steps:

 1. Find the .lang file on Github and take a look at what needs fixing.
 The language files are here, you'll need to figure out whether it is a Galacticraft core, moon, mars or asteroids item